 Beginning with qualitative narratives, or ‘storylines’, will help your senior management explore the potential range of physical and transitional climate impacts facing your company.
 Once your company has built experience in using basic scenarios, this approach can then be combined with more quantitative modelling.
 By ‘costing’ alternate realities, informed financial decisions can be taken to ensure your company thrives throughout the low-carbon transition.

 Science-based targets (SBTs) – emissions reduction targets which are aligned with the levels of decarbonisation required by the goals of the Paris Agreement – have been something of a buzz phrase across the past 3 years.
-From big brand names receiving approval for their SBTs by the Initiative (McDonald’s, Ikea to name a couple), to the release of the IPCC’s special report warning of the perils of global warming of more than 1.5 °C, the necessity to evidence that your company is doing its ‘fair share’ is growing.
-This trend will continue in the 2020 CDP questionnaires.
+From big brand names receiving approval for their SBTs by the Initiative (such as IKEA, Nestlé, Vodafone and PepsiCo to name a few) to name a couple), to the release of the IPCC’s special report warning of the perils of global warming of more than 1.5 °C, the necessity to evidence that your company is doing its ‘fair share’ is growing.
+This trend will continue in the 2021 CDP questionnaires.

 Besides improving your CDP score, setting and delivering on an SBT can ensure that your company also: